WaluigiNumber8/unity-undo-redo-system/Assets/Undo & Redo System/Info/README.md

 - **GroupActionBase** - A base for all grouping actions.
 Not necessary to be changed.
 - **GroupAction** - A grouping action that allows grouping under the same constructed.
 Is used by default.
 - **MixedGroupAction** - A grouping action that allows grouping under _different_ constructs.
 To use it, you must enable it when calling `StartNewGroup()` in AHS.

+# Key Methods
+- ActionHistorySystem.AddAndExecute() - Adds an action to the stack and executes it.
+- ActionHistorySystem.Undo() - Undoes the last action.
+- ActionHistorySystem.Redo() - Redoes the last undone action.
+- ActionHistorySystem.StartNewGroup() - Starts a new group of actions.
+Can be set to start a group that can contain actions with different constructs.
+- ActionHistorySystem.EndCurrentGroup() - Ends the current group of actions.

+# System in detail
+To understand the inner workings of the system in more detail, you can look in the attached thesis.
+(Unfortunately, it is only in Czech/Čeština).

+thesis_name_here

 # Credits
 Fonts used in the example: